KathaV/GameJamDec2021/README.md

     * **Green** - not looking for player/looking away
     * **Yellow** - turning towards/away from player.
 Potentially, can be a vulnerable stage which player movement can attract looking?
     * **Red** - Danger/Looking.
 If player is found like this, gameover or whatever

+# Mechanics/Physics of Objects and Entities

+## Player
+Potato which user can control.
+**Requirements**:
+* Must be tagged `Player`
+* Must include Movement and Hideable Scripts
+* Must include RigidBody and 2D Collider

+## Hideable Objects
+Objects which player can hide behind when Chef is looking and avoid detection.
+**Requirements**:
+* 2D Collider attached, IsTrigger enabled.
+Collider should be resized to smaller than actual size, such that a player must be well behind the object before the collider space is triggered.
+* Must be tagged `HidingPlace`
+* Player requirements satisfied

 # Movement and Camera
 As developed by Cindy: